-- Record the concerns and report them to your Line manager; - The Line manager should take steps to ensure that during the remainder of the working day that particular member of staff/volunteer is not left in sole charge of any child or children; - At the earliest opportunity, the Line manager must contact the DSL who will inform the setting's Safeguarding Officer see list in Appendix A; - It may be clear in some cases, where a child has been injured and/or there is clear evidence of significant harm or risk of significant harm, an immediate referral must be made by the DSL to the police, First Response or emergency services.
+- Record the concerns and report them to the DSL. - The DSL should take steps to ensure that during the remainder of the working day that particular member of staff is not left in sole charge of any child/young person or children/young people. - At the earliest opportunity, the DSL must contact the setting's Safeguarding Officer. - It may be clear in some cases, where a child/young person has been injured and/or there is clear evidence of significant harm or risk of significant harm, an immediate referral must be made to the police, First Response or emergency services.
 In addition:

-Either the DSL or the Safeguarding Officer must then contact the Local Authority Designated Officer (LADO) WITHIN 1 WORKING DAY of receiving the report of an allegation.
+Either the DSL or the Safeguarding Officer must then contact the Local Authority Designated Officer (LADO) WITHIN 1 WORKING DAY of receiving the report of an allegation, using the online LADO referral form.